Restricting invariants of unitary reflection groups: Introduction

 Lehrer and Springer \cite{lehrerspringer:intersection} show that if $G$ acts on $V$ as a reflection group and $X$ is a subspace of $V$ that is maximal among the eigenspaces of elements of $G$ with a fixed eigenvalue, then the conclusions of \autoref{thm:main} hold.
 Because we consider fixed point subspaces, that is, $1$-eigenspaces, of elements of $G$, the only subspace covered by both our arguments and those in \cite{lehrerspringer:intersection} is $V$ itself.

 The rest of this paper is organized as follows.
-In \autoref{sec:state} we state the main theorem and outline the proof.
+In \autoref{sec:state} we set notation and state the main theorems.
 We make some reductions and prove some preliminary results in \autoref{sec:prelim}, then we complete the proof of \autoref{thm:main} for the infinite family $G(r,p,n)$ in \autoref{sec:grpn} and for the exceptional unitary reflection groups in \autoref{sec:exc}.
 Tables containing the results of our computations for the exceptional groups that are used in the proof of the theorem are given in an appendix.